Piedmont Park: Fishing and the lake

 The lake is located in the south east part of the park.
 Fishing is permitted in the lake, which is stocked with large mouth bass, crappie, bream, and catfish.
 A 2002 renovation of the lake added a new bridge connecting the two bodies of water and three fishing piers located around the lake.

 Clara Meer Dock is located at the west corner of the lake.
 Just above the Dock sits the historic Visitor Center building.
 Clara Meer Dock forms an amphitheater-like space nestled into the western end of the lake.
 Clara Meer Dock is often used for wedding ceremonies.
-Rental of the dock also includes the Visitor's Center.
-The Visitor's Center features a barrel ceiling with a painted mural called "A Day at the Park" by Ralph Gilbert.
+Rental of the dock also includes the Visitor Center.
+The Visitor Center features a barrel ceiling with a painted mural called "A Day at the Park" by Ralph Gilbert.
 The center seats 40 persons inside and over 200 more on the adjoining lawn and dock.
 The Dock seats up to 120 for ceremony, or up to 100 for table dining or possible dance floor area.